Ensemble ACJW is an inspirational collective of outstanding young professional musicians

 of its performances, as well as its fresh and open-minded approach to performance and

 programming.
-In a variety of venues, they have played a wide range of music-from works
+In a variety of venues, its members have played a wide range of music-from

-written centuries ago to those completed days before-with verve and total commitment to
+works written centuries ago to those completed days before-with verve and total commitment

-The group performs its own series at Carnegie Hall and regularly appears at Paul Hall at
+The group performs its own series at Carnegie Hall and regularly appears at The Juilliard

 All Ensemble ACJW members are alumni or current fellows of The Academy, a two-year